lingsitu1290/100-days-of-code/log.md

 **Thoughts**: Need to review permutations and combinations.
 In addition to reviewing recursion.
 One of the hardest concepts for me to understanding.

 **Link(s) to work**: [Express App](https://github.com/lingsitu1290/100-days-of-code/tree/master/MERN-Sample)

+### Day 5: June 26, 2017

+**Today's Progress**: Reviewed permutation problem.
+Completed rendering json from state and also fetching data from API using axios in MERN example.

+**Thoughts**: Need to review recursion and review MERN beginnings to consolidate knowledge.

+**Link(s) to work**: [Express App](https://github.com/lingsitu1290/100-days-of-code/tree/master/MERN-Sample)